lukso-network/LIPs/LSPs/LSP-20-CallVerification.md

 _Returns:_

-- `magicValue`: the magic value determining if the verification succeeded or not.
+- `returnedStatus`: the status determining if the verification succeeded or not.

 _Requirements_